Courses for exchange students / Faculty of Mathematics and Science

 How to choose your courses

-If there are information of the courses at this page, but not link for course information page - course in new and the page have not been published yet.
+If there is information about the courses on this page, but no link for the course information page, it means that the course in new and the page has not been published yet.

-You can choose courses that suits for your plan.
-Remember you need to look do you have the prerequisites on the courses.
-If you would like to do "working in research group" we need to find you supervisor already when you apply to university of Jyväskylä.
-Contact International Coordinator of the Faculty and tell your interest areas.
-You can look faculty research groups before hand and maybe think what skills and competencies you have to work in group.
+You can choose courses that suit your study plan.
+Remember that you need to check whether you fulfill the prerequisites of the courses.
+If you would like to choose "working in research group", you need to find a supervisor already at the application stage.
+Please contact the International Coordinator of the Faculty and tell her your interest areas.
+You can look at the faculty research groups beforehand and maybe think what skills and competencies you have to work in group.
 We also need to know how many ECTS credits you need from that work and should it be evaluated numerically?
 Normally we only evaluate research group work pass/ fail.
 Working at researc group takes time and you need to plan when you have time to do it.
 Normally scientific research work need to be reported too.
 Be aware of the time you need for all of this.
-You need to be self motivated and be aple to work independently.
+You need to be self-motivated and be able to work independently.

 Many or our practical courses and laboratory courses might be full.
-Remember that we might need to make changes to yoru LA because of that.
+Remember that we might need to make changes in your LA because of that.

 The first three digits of the course code express the host Department, the fourth digit expresses the level of studies: